Jajo7109/H616-T95-open-vfd/README.md

 the current implementation only supports common cathode and common anode displays with 7 segments.
 The driver can also support FD650, which uses a variation of the I2C communication protocol.
 In addition it supports HD44780 text based LCD displays, using an I2C backpack.

+Courtesy of Arthur Lieberman, a version was created that allows the insertion of pin numbers greater than 255.